nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort-javascript/index.md

 To understand our problem, we first need to define it.
 Let’s reframe the problem as acceptance criteria:

-> GIVEN
+> GIVEN an array of integers
-> WHEN
+> WHEN we find the lowest unsorted value
-> THEN
+> THEN we move that value to its proper ordinal position

 That’s our general outline.
+We know the following:

-We know our input conditions (an unsorted array) and our output requirements (a sorted array), and our goal is to organize the elements in the array in ascending, or non-descending, order.
+* our input conditions (an unsorted array)

+* our output requirements (a sorted array)

+* our goal is to organize the elements in the array in ascending, or non-descending, order, starting with the smallest elements first

 Let’s make a plan!